Solar Eclipse Folklore, Myths, and Superstitions

 Of course, our hero remembered the date of a historic (and conveniently timed) eclipse of the Sun.
 Fortunately, the Medieval people thought he had the magical ability to blot out the Sun!
 Our hero is then proclaimed “The Boss” by the King, and sets out to modernize Camelot with knowledge of the future.

-A Solar Eclipse and Fear
+A Total Eclipse and Fear

 For many people in ancient times, a total solar eclipse generated fear.
 They thought the world would end or a great evil would follow.